-On this President’s Day weekend, it’s appropriate that we take time to honor George Washington’s role in founding what is among the most successful startups in history, the United States of America.
+(Note: This is an annual feature we run on George Washington’s birthday.)
+It’s appropriate that we take time to honor George Washington’s role in founding what is among the most successful startups in history, the United States of America.
 It is also worth noting that when not fathering a country, Washington was an active investor in other startups ranging from canals (a bust) to a distillery (a huge win).
-To help celebrate Presidents’ Day, here are 10 amazing facts surrounding Washington’s role as a founding father of America’s Distilled Spirits industry.
+To help celebrate this Monday holiday Americans traditionally call President’s Day , here are ten amazing facts surrounding Washington’s role as a founding father of America’s Distilled Spirits industry.

 1 | George Washington was the only founding father to start and operate a distillery.